 - Crack two eggs and cover, then prepare your salad on a plate.

 - Combine fresh baby spinach, peppers, onion, carrots, tomato, celery, avocado, broccoli or any of your favorite vegetables.

 - Cook the eggs to your preferred doneness; I like mine over easy (the juices from the egg run over the veggies and create a delicious dressing as you eat).

 - Season your salad with some sea salt and pepper, maybe a touch of avocado or olive oil and any other seasonings.
 Top it off with your two eggs and enjoy.

 So that’s about it!
-I hope I’ve whet your appetite to dig deeper into the world of Paleo nutrition.
+I hope I’ve whet your appetite to dig deeper into the world of paleo.

 Have you tried paleo or are you thinking of trying it?
-I’d love to hear from you in the comments!
+I’d love to hear from you!
+Reach out on Twitter.